banalok/dlscan-mcp/README.md

 An **MCP (Model Context Protocol) server** that exposes the full **DL-SCAN fluorescence microscopy analysis pipeline** as structured, callable tools, designed to be run interactively from **Claude Desktop** (or any MCP-capable client).

-This setup allows you to run a complete DL-SCAN pipeline — preprocessing, segmentation, and quantitative analysis — **by issuing a single high-level prompt in Claude**, without writing pipeline scripts.
+This setup allows you to run a complete DL-SCAN pipeline: preprocessing, segmentation, and quantitative analysis, **by issuing a single high-level prompt in Claude**, without writing pipeline scripts.

 ---